 Image by Sabincp via Wikipedia

-Cherai is a beautiful village in Ernakulam, Kerala.
+Cherai is a beautiful Indian Villages in Ernakulam, Kerala.
 It’s got a rich cultural heritage spanning more than 700 years and has played a vital role in the history of the country.
-The Portuguese, Dutch and British have been attracted by the beauty of the village, and you can still find traces of their influence here.
+The Portuguese, Dutch and British have been attracted by the beauty of the village.

 Cherai beach is a popular spot for tourists to hang out in Kerala.
-There are plenty of resorts in the area, and many of them offer rejuvenating spa and Ayurveda packages.
+There are plenty of resorts in the area.
+Many of them offer rejuvenating spa and Ayurveda packages.
 Pallipuram fort built by the Portuguese in 1503 is a must-visit place on the way to Munambam beach from Cherai.

 3. View the Shimmering Sunset at Gokarna, Karnataka